alavi007/Flappy-Bird-2D/README.md

 ## Description

-This is an extremely close clone to the original Flappy Bird game by Dong Nguyen.
+This is an extremely close clone to the original Flappy Bird game by Dong Ngyen.

 ## Brief Summary